DigitalGeographyLab/green-path-server/README.md

 > conda env create -f conda-env-win.yml
 ```
 ## Graph data

+### Helsinki Metropolitan Area (HMA)
 To run the server, download one or more of the following graph files to the folder `src/graphs`:
 - [hma.graphml](https://a3s.fi/swift/v1/AUTH_c1dfd63531fb4a63a3927b1f237b547f/gp-data/hma.graphml)
 - [hma_r.graphml](https://a3s.fi/swift/v1/AUTH_c1dfd63531fb4a63a3927b1f237b547f/gp-data/hma_r.graphml) (for research)
 - [hma_r_hel-clip.graphml](https://a3s.fi/swift/v1/AUTH_c1dfd63531fb4a63a3927b1f237b547f/gp-data/hma_r_hel-clip.graphml) (for research)

-The file `hma.graphml` covers the Helsinki Metropolitan Area (i.e. Helsinki, Espoo, Vantaa & Kauniainen), whereas `kumpula.graphml` is a small subset of the full graph suitable for development and testing (it is included in the repository).
+The file `hma.graphml` covers the extent of the HMA (i.e. Helsinki, Espoo, Vantaa & Kauniainen), whereas `kumpula.graphml` is a small subset of the full graph intended for development and testing purposes (it is included in this repository).

+### Other geographical extents
+It is possible to construct a routing graph for any area from raw OpenStreetMap data (*.pbf).
+However, since data on traffic noise, greenery and air quality may not be available in the same format for other areas, some customized data processing and sampling is likely needed.
+See the module [graph_build](src/graph_build) for more documentation on graph building.

 ## Running the server locally (linux/osx)
 ```